PatelVatsalB21/EmailSender/README.md

 6) When you send email fill these password with it.

-These password is used by javamail to authenticate you with gmail.
+This password is used by javamail to authenticate you with gmail.
 If you enter wrong password you will get authentication error.
 Also if you want to send email multiple times and frequently you can make changes in constructor of SendMail class of app and directly put password instead of filling every time.

-If these app helps you, please give a STAR to it.
+If this app helps you, please give a STAR to it.

 Thank You